Azure/azure-sdk-for-java/sdk/resourcemanagerhybrid/README.md

 # Azure management client library for Java (Hybrid)

-The Azure Management Libraries for Java (Hybrid) is a higher-level, object-oriented API for *managing* Azure resources, that is optimized for ease of use, succinctness and consistency.
+The Azure Management Libraries for Java (Hybrid) is a higher-level, object-oriented API for *managing* Azure and Azure Stack Hub resources, that is optimized for ease of use, succinctness and consistency.
+It uses [API Profiles][api_profile] to allow building hybrid cloud solutions that target both Azure and Azure Stack Hub.

 ## We'd love to hear your feedback